shntrnkgw/basic-data-processing-tutorials/day4.md

-# Basic data processing tutorials Day 4: Get familiar with NumPy and matplotlib
+# Basic data processing tutorials Day 4: Get familiarized with NumPy and matplotlib

 ## Introduction to NumPy: Why not use lists?
 We often have to deal with a series of values, rather than a single value.
 For example, the IR spectroscopy data would consist of two long series containing the wavenumber values and corresponding absorbance values.